Update: August 2nd, 2020, 11:40 a.m. CEDT

 According to police, 3,000 people were part of the protest that started at 10:30 a.m.
 CEDT.
 More people joined later, including many followers of the movement ‘Querdenken 711’.
 They were celebrating “the end of Corona” on what they called a “day of freedom”.
 Up to 17,000 participants were on the street in the early afternoon.

-Those Corona deniers were joined by far-right extremists, including famous figures like Nikolai Nerling.
+Those Corona deniers were joined by far-right extremists, including famous figures.
 He is a former primary school teacher from Berlin who was fired for spreading extremist and antisemitic propaganda.
 For instance, he kept on claiming there was a “global Zionist-Jewish conspiracy” against the rest of the world.

 Udo Voigt Takes Part

-It is not the first time Nazis and other antisemitic haters join protests of Corona deniers.
+It is not the first time haters join protests of Corona deniers.
 During the first phase of the ongoing pandemic, this happened at several rallies at Berlin’s Rosa Luxemburg Square and elsewhere.

 Some of the participants of today’s protest were aggressive.
 Two men with a sign saying “Against forced vaccinations, against Bill Gates, the WHO and George Soros” accused The Berlin Spectator’s reporter of being “left-wing” and of wearing a mask “for no reason”.
 Another protester told him the mask was “unnecessary and ridiculous” because there was no virus.